libsemigroups/libsemigroups/docs/source/freeband.rst

 .. cpp:namespace:: libsemigroups

-``libsemigroups`` implements algorithms for computing in free bands.
+``libsemigroups`` contains an implementation of the Radoszewski-Rytter algorithm :cite:`Radoszewski2010aa` for testing equivalence of words in free bands.
-See :cite:`Radoszewski2010aa` for more details.

-The functions in ``libsemigroups`` for free bands are:
+The functions in ``libsemigroups`` for free bands are described on this page.

 .. cpp:namespace-pop::